seiya1223/techcasestudies/_posts/2016-06-30-orckestra.md

 So we started [this project on GitHub called loadimpact-vsts-extension](https://github.com/julienstroheker/loadimpact-vsts-extension).

-The idea is simple: Reach the [LoadImpact.com API](http://developers.loadimpact.com/api/index.html) and start some scenarios already set up whenever they want thanks to a Build or Release step :
+The idea is simple: Reach the [LoadImpact.com API](http://developers.loadimpact.com/api/index.html) and start some scenarios already set up whenever they want thanks to a Build or Release step:

 ![Load Impact VSTS Extension]({{site.baseurl}}/images/OrckestraLoadImpactExt.png)

 For now, this extension is really straightforward but it helps Orckestra to launch some recursive tests such as:

 * Basic API Calls to check if the important parts of the application are responding with the correct SLA defined.
 * Basic Web Calls to check if all the components of the application are responding.